clap-rs/clap/README.md

 You can find complete documentation on the [github-pages site](http://kbknapp.github.io/clap-rs/docs/clap/index.html) for this project.

+You can also find full usage examples in the examples/ directory of this repo.

 ## How to build

 ### Running the tests